 To access the content, log in using your SWE member credentials.
 Select Advocacy & Outreach learning path.

-Get ideas for your next outreach event from the outreach activity “playbooks” below submitted by SWE sections, affiliates and MALs to the Outreach Playbook Challenge!
+Get ideas for your next outreach event from the outreach activity “playbooks” submitted by SWE Sections, Affiliates and MALs!

 - Bluegrass Section SWE – Spaceship Escape Room

 - Colorado School of Mines SWE- Girls Are SMART

 - Drexel University SWE – High School Mentorship

 - Georgia Institute of Technology SWE – Binary Bracelets